 So, unless you’re staying at an all-inclusive resort in Cancun and stick to your hotel premises (in which case your trip to Cancun will be infinitely safer), you’ll need to rely on taxis to get around.

 The issue I’ve seen with the Hotel Zone of Cancun is that people with one too many drinks in their system suddenly think it’s okay to walk back to their hotel without a ride.
-That’s fine if you don’t have to leave the well-lit tourist strip when businesses are still open.
+You’ll probably be okay if you don’t have to leave the well-lit tourist strip and you’re wandering around when businesses are still open.

 But you’re asking for trouble if you have to pass through one of the many less commercialized gaps along the Hotel Zone.